NikhilManjunath/Algorithms/05 - Project - Trojan Map/README.md

 std::pair<double, double> GetPosition(std::string name);
 ```

-Given a location name, return the latitude and longitude.
-There are no duplicated location names.
-You should mark the given locations on the map.
-If the location does not exist, return (-1, -1).
+Given a location name, our algorithm returns the corresponding latitude and longitude and marks the given location on the map.
+If the location does not exist, the algorithm returns (-1, -1).
 The algorithm is case-sensitive.

 Example: